 APT specialises in providing online CBT and Mental Health training of the highest quality.
-You can access our online courses from anywhere in the UK and it is the perfect opportunity to further your professional development at a time convenient to you.
-We provide both introductory Cognitive Behavioural Therapy courses and specialised CBT training for Depression, Substance Misuse, Panic, OCD, Stress and Worry, and more - we also provide training in DBT, Motivational Interviewing and Attachment Disorder.
+You can access our online courses from anywhere in the US and it is the perfect opportunity to further your professional development at a time convenient to you.
+We provide both introductory Cognitive Behavioural Therapy courses and specialised CBT training for Depression, Substance Misuse, Panic, OCD, Stress and Worry, and more.
+We also provide training in DBT, Motivational Interviewing and Attachment Disorder.

-The benefits of studying an APT course online include: interactive quizzes, enjoyable and interesting to do, videos of therapy sessions, forms to print-off and use, printable certificate, plus more
+The benefits of studying an APT course online include: enjoyable and interesting to do, videos of therapy sessions, forms to print-off and use, printable certificate, and more.

 APT provides a full range of online CBT courses, ranging from an introductory course to more specialised areas.
 We also offer Attachment Disorder, Motivational Interviewing and DBT.